epiclabs-io/ngx-epic-video-player-demo/projects/ngx-epic-video-player/README.md

   If *rendition* is -1, the rendition selection will be set to automatic.

   If *immediately* is true, the buffer will be cleaned and the new rendition will be automatically rendered.
-In some cases (i.e. dashjs) it requires to reset the player.
+In some cases (i.e. dashjs) it is not yet possible.

 - **getCurrentRendition()**